That Certain Something: Reception

 have happened in any metropolis.
 Director Clarence Badger has done a fine job of work in this story."

 Filmink declared the movie "looks very slick and is briskly directed by Badger.
 However, he lets himself down badly with his script, which lacks focus and dramatic stakes."
-Nonetheless it was argued the film is worth watching because of its cast and autobiographical elements for Badger.
+Nonetheless, it was argued the film is worth watching because of its cast and autobiographical elements for Badger.

+In Rupert Kathner's 1945 book Let's Make a Movie!, he recalls a theatre operator "with tears flowing from his eyes" saying "I've tried to lead a decent life, never intentionally did anyone a bad turn, struggled hard to pay my way - and now, after all this, they make me show a picture like That Certain Something."